dbil17/IT1025-1/README.md

 Screenshot showing the code and its output when executed.
 # Filename: Python.png
 Screenshot of Module 10 - Task 3 / Hands-on practice.
 This program is ment to check if a program is greater than 100 or not.
+# Filename: NetworkDesign.jpg
+To describe the relationship between computers, printers, and routers.